AlterLabRagon/Plate_ReadWrite/README.md

 To use Plate_ReadWrite you can download the User_friendly_version.R script.
 You can find example data and an annotated R Markdown Guide in the examples section.

-# Plate_ReadWrite Objective
+# Plate_ReadWrite
- Format iQue flow cytometer data using platemap and annotated meta data
+Objective: Format iQue flow cytometer data using platemap and annotated meta data

 Inputs
 - Platemap, which has spatially mapped out unique identifiers or index values